bastianilso/virtual-reality-icons/README.md

 ### VR Experiences
 These icons are used to describe the difference between virtual reality based on 360° Imagery and real-time rendered 3d worlds.

  * `360° Imagery-based VR:` This is fx 360° photos, 360° Pre-rendered visualizations or 360° video.
-They allow user head rotation but restrict head movement and position (this is a bit like having a sphere stuck on your head).
+They allow user head rotation but restrict head movement and position (the experience is like having a sphere stuck on your head).
  * `Real-time 3D-based VR:` Real-time rendered 3D worlds provide an unlimited virtual environment where users can freely move as they would in the real world (to the extend that the VR system allows them to).
- * `Seated Experience (with blinders):` A real-time rendered 3D world with which is experienced while sitting down and with partial rotational freedom.
+ * `Seated Experience (with blinders):` A real-time rendered 3D world which is experienced while sitting down and with partial rotational freedom.

 ### Movement in VR
 Illustrations of different ways you can move in the virtual environment.

  * `Walking:` Either by doing so in the real world or simulated via input from a controller.
- * `Sliding:` Moving your position while remaining fixed to the ground.
+ * `Sliding:` Moving your virtual position while remaining fixed to the ground.
- * `Flying:` Moving yourself in any direction of the virtual world.
+ * `Flying:` Moving your virtual position in any direction of the virtual world.
- * `Teleporting:` Changing your absolute position from one coordinate to another.
+ * `Teleporting:` Changing your absolute virtual position from one coordinate to another.
- * `Driving a Virtual Vehicle:` Moving yourself by controlling a virtual vehicle.
+ * `Driving a Virtual Vehicle:` Moving your virtual position by controlling a virtual vehicle.

 ### Misc